Chapter 10 Supervised learning

 ► Solution

-The knn function takes, among others13, the following arguments:
+The knn function takes, among others13 we will see additional ones later., the following arguments:

 1. the labelled predictors, that will be used to train the model,